sketchware/sketchware.github.io/docs/component-shared-preference.md

 | String            | Key value                    | Yes      |
 | String            | Value you are trying to save | Yes      |

-## removeData
+### removeData

-removeData is used to remove the data with the key value.
+Remove the data with the key value.

 ![remove data](assets/sharedpreference/remove-data.png)